 The Manager adopts the principle that a board composition with a strong and independent element as well as diversity of thought and background will allow the Board to engage in robust deliberations with Management and provide external, diverse and objective insights on issues brought before the Board for discussion and deliberation.
-Each Director is appointed on the strength of his or her business and industry experience, skills and functional and domain expertise to give proper guidance to Management on the business of the Group.
-In addition, the Board considers other aspects of diversity including the age, gender, cultural ethnicity and international experience of its members to ensure a balanced and effective composition of the Board.
+Each Director is appointed on the strength of his or her business and industry experience, skills and expertise to give proper guidance to Management on the business of the Group.
+In addition, the Board considers other aspects of diversity including age and gender of its members to ensure a balanced composition of the Board.

-Towards this end, the Board has adopted a Board Diversity Policy which takes into account the abovementioned aspects of diversity and outlines its commitment and approach towards achieving an effective and diverse Board.
-The NRC will review the policy from time to time and will recommend changes to the Board for approval if necessary, to ensure that the policy remains effective and relevant and to achieve greater diversity.
-Among the various aspects of diversity, gender diversity is an important aspect and the Board recognises this.
-Therefore. the Board is committed to achieve an aspirational target of at least 25% female representation on the Board by 2025, and 30% by 2030.
-As of 31 March 2024, the Board has achieved its target of at least 30% female representation on the Board as there are four female Directors (about 36%) out of a total of 11 Directors on the Board.
+Towards this end, the Board has adopted a Board Diversity Policy which takes into account the abovementioned objectives and outlines its commitment and approach towards achieving an effective and diverse Board.
+The NRC will review the policy from time to time and will recommend changes to the Board for approval if necessary so as to ensure that the policy remains effective and relevant.
+On gender diversity, the Board is committed to achieve an aspirational target of at least 25% female representation on the Board by 2025, and 30% by 2030.
+As of 31 March 2022, there were four female Directors out of a total of 12 Directors on the Board.

 The Non-Executive Directors will also conduct periodic review of the investment mandate as well as the strategic focus of MLT with Management.
-Further, such a board composition, and the separation of the roles of the Chairman and the CEO, provide oversight to ensure that Management discharges its roles and responsibilities effectively and with integrity.
+Further, such a board composition, and the separation of the roles of the Chairman and the CEO, provides oversight to ensure that Management discharges its roles and responsibilities effectively and with integrity.

-The Board is of the opinion that its current size is appropriate with an appropriate balance and diversity of skills, experience and knowledge, taking into account the targets and objectives of the Board Diversity Policy and the scope and nature of operations of the Manager and the Group, for effective decision-making and constructive debate.
+The Board is of the opinion that its current size is appropriate with an appropriate balance and diversity of skills, experience and knowledge, taking into account the targets and objectives of the Board Diversity Policy and the scope and nature of operations of the Manager and the Group, for effective decisionmaking and constructive debate.
 The Board comprises Directors who collectively have the core competencies, such as accounting or finance, business or management experience, industry knowledge, strategic planning experience and customer-based experience or knowledge, required for the Board to be effective in all aspects of its roles.

 The Board assesses the independence of each Director in accordance with the requirements of the Code and Regulations 13D to 13H of the Securities and Futures (Licensing and Conduct of Business) Regulations ("SFLCB Regulations").
-A Director is considered to be independent if he or she is independent in conduct, character and judgement and:

-- (a) has no relationship with the Manager, its related corporations, its substantial shareholders, MLT's substantial unitholders (being unitholders who have interests in voting units with 5% or more of the total votes attached to all voting units) or the Manager's officers that could interfere, or be reasonably perceived to interfere, with the exercise of his or her independent business judgement in the best interests of MLT; - (b) is independent from the management and any business relationship with the Manager and MLT, every substantial shareholder of the Manager and every substantial unitholder of MLT; - (c) is not a substantial shareholder of the Manager or a substantial unitholder of MLT; - (d) is not employed and has not been employed by the Manager or MLT or their related corporations in the current or any of the past three financial years; - (e) does not have an immediate family member who is employed or has been employed by the Manager or
+A Director is considered to be independent if he or she is independent in conduct, character and judgement, and has no relationship with the Manager, its related corporations, its substantial shareholders or its officers that could interfere, or be reasonably perceived to interfere, with the exercise of his or her independent business judgement in the best interests of MLT; and is independent from the management and any business relationship with the Manager and MLT, every substantial shareholder of the Manager and every substantial unitholder of MLT, is not a substantial shareholder of the Manager or a substantial unitholder of MLT and has not served on the Board for a continuous period of nine years or longer.